hypermedia-app/api-testing-dsl/README.md

   * Select *Import existing Eclipse Projects* and verify that the `Working Tree` top-node is selected, *Next*
   * Verify that all projects are selected, *Finish*

-The projects should now be imported.
-There might be build path and the build finish without errors.
+The projects should now be imported and the build finish without errors.

 ## Using git from inside Eclipse